argonne-lcf/AR2023/04_expertise-and-resources/staff-spotlights.md

 # Sean Koyama, HPC Systems Administration Specialist

-Sean Koyama joined the ALCF in 2022 as an HPC Systems Administration Specialist.
+Sean Koyama joined the ALCF in 2022 as an HPC systems administration specialist.
 He is responsible for integrating scientific software stacks into the computing environments on ALCF supercomputers.
 His daily duties include the installation, testing, and support of crucial applications for scientific research.
 A significant focus of his work is leveraging the Spack HPC package manager to create automated frameworks for building site-customized programming environments.

 In 2023, Sean deployed the scientific software stacks on Aurora and Aurora's test and development system, Sunspot.
 He prioritized the installation of critical scientific applications on each supercomputer, enabling early science users to begin collecting data and optimizing applications.
 He also began a collaborative effort to build up an integrated programming environment on Aurora which is owned and configured by the ALCF.
 This approach is designed to be portable to other supercomputers such as Polaris, and its implementation would lead to a more uniform experience for users and more readily maintainable software environments.